rust-lang/rust-by-example/src/testing/unit_testing.md

 #[cfg(test)]
 mod tests {
-    // Note as useful idiom: importing names from outer (for mod tests) scope. use super::*;
+    // Note this useful idiom: importing names from outer (for mod tests) scope. use super::*;

     #[test]